stryker-mutator/stryker-js/docs/configuration.md

 _Note: Disable bail needs to be supported by the test runner plugin in order to work.
 All official test runner plugins (`@stryker-mutator/xxx-runner`) support this feature except for Jest.
 Jest always runs without --bail (see [#11766](https://github.com/facebook/jest/issues/11766)) inside Stryker, however it will report only the first failing test when disableBail=false and all failing tests when disableBail=true_

+### `allowEmpty` [`boolean`]

+Default: `false`<br />
+Command: `--allowEmpty`<br />
+Config file: `"allowEmpty": true`

+By default test runner will exit with the `No tests found error` when there were no tests executed during the initial dry run.
+The error encourages you to verify your Stryker configuration if there are indeed no related tests to the given mutate option.
+By setting this option to true, it prevents the test runner to exit with an error in such cases.

 ### `disableTypeChecks` [`boolean` | `string`]

 Default: `"{test,src,lib}/**/*.{js,ts,jsx,tsx,html,vue}"`<br />